navi-04/Issue-change-log/issue-change-log-cui/documentation/13-privacy-policy.md

 ## Introduction

-This Privacy Policy describes how Issue Change Log ("the App", "we", "us", or "our") collects, uses, and protects information when you use our Jira Cloud application.
+This Privacy Policy describes how Advanced Work Item log ("the App", "we", "us", or "our") collects, uses, and protects information when you use our Jira Cloud application.

-**By using Issue Change Log, you agree to the collection and use of information in accordance with this policy.**
+**By using Advanced Work Item log, you agree to the collection and use of information in accordance with this policy.**

 ---